hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Whereas ``sstat`` is used to show near real-time information for running jobs, ``sacct`` shows the information as it is kept by Slurm in the job accounting log/database.
 Hence it is particularly useful to show information about jobs that have finished already.
-It allows you to see how much CPU time, walltime, memory, etc. were used by the application.
+It allows you to see how much CPU time, wall time, memory, etc. were used by the application.

-By default, ``sacct`` shows the job ID, job name, partition name, account name, number of CPUs allocated to the job, the state of the job and the exit code of completed jobs.
+By default, ``sacct`` shows the jobid, job name, partition name, account name, number of CPUs allocated to the job, the state of the job and the exit code of completed jobs.
 For now there is no reason to be concerned about the account name as we do not use accounting to control the amount of compute time a user can use.
 Several options modify the format:

-* ``--brief`` or ``-b`` shows only the job id, state and exit ode.
+* ``--brief`` or ``-b`` shows only the jobid, state and exit ode.
 * ``--long`` or ``-l`` shows an overwhelming amount of information, probably more than you want to know as a regular user.
 * ``--format`` or ``-o`` can be used to specify your own output format.
 We refer